 The vast Bay of Mont St-Michel, which turns into a mudflat at low tide, has long played a key role here.
 Since the sixth century, hermit monks came here in search of solitude.
 The word "hermit" comes from an ancient Greek word meaning "person of the desert."
 The closest thing to a desert in this part of Europe was the sea.
 Imagine the "desert" this bay provided as the first monk climbed that rock to get nearer to God.

 A walk in the abbey is a one-way route through fine — but barren — Gothic rooms.
 A rented audioguide or English-language tour make this historic sight more meaningful.
-Visitors may explore the impressive church, delicate cloisters, and refectory (where the monks ate in austere silence), and then climb down into the dark, damp Romanesque foundations.
 A highlight is the giant tread-wheel, which six workers once powered hamster-style to haul two-ton loads of stones and supplies from the landing below.
 This was used until the 19th century.